pulumiverse/.github/governance/articles-of-association.md

 Community members can send suggestions to change the governing documents and raise issues; no later than two weeks before the annual community meeting.

-Community members can call for a community meeting when at least 30% of all contributors call for it.
+Community members can call for a governance meeting when at least 30% of all contributors call for it.

 ## Transparency